 Concerned older brother.
-Onlookers overheard Brian threaten to quit the basketball team if he didn’t get a new car.
-He and his father left without making a purchase.
+Brian and his father left without making a purchase.
+Later at home, Chris, Brian’s 12-year-old brother, overheard Brian threaten to quit the basketball team if he didn’t get a new car.

-That night, at 1:24 a.m., Brian took his 12-year-old brother, Chris, to a neighbors’ house.
+That night, at 1:24 a.m., Brian took Chris to the neighbors’ house.
 Brian explained to Mr. and Mrs. Floyd that he had called 911 after hearing what sounded like an intruder.
 He wanted to make sure his brother was safely off the premises while he waited for the police.

 On the 911 call, Brian said he heard a gunshot coming from his father’s bedroom, but he couldn’t get in to check on him because the door was locked.

-When Deputy Edward Olivares broke down the door, he found Leslie Vaughn lying in bed with a gunshot wound to the back of his head.
-A 10-pound piece of limestone lay on the floor; it had created a conveniently tall hole in the the French doors leading to the balcony off the bedroom.
+When Deputy Edward Olivares broke down the door, he found Leslie Vaughn, age 44, lying in bed with a gunshot wound to the back of his head.
+A 10-pound piece of limestone lay on the floor; it had created a conveniently tall hole in the French doors leading to the balcony off the bedroom.